Table of Contents

 There are up to 55 awards available to eligible in-unit employees.
 Academic Affairs provides the funding for these awards.
 TIP awards shall be allocated to the college in proportion to the total number of in-unit employees (rounded to the nearest integer), with a minimum of one award per college.Back to Top

-- Must have four years of continuous, non-OPS service immediately prior to the current year.
+- Four years of continuous, non-OPS service immediately prior to the current year.
 Authorized leaves are not considered a break in service (e.g., sabbaticals, professional development leave, parental leave).
 Visiting and other temporary appointments are not eligible for incentive awards.

-- Tenured and tenure-earning center and institute employees must apply for the award in the college where their tenure resides.
+- Tenured and tenure-earning center and institute employees must apply for the award through the college where their tenure resides.

-An in-unit employee who meets the eligibility criteria above shall be considered a candidate for the award if they meet or exceed median student credit hour (SCH) production at one of the following levels:
+An in-unit employee who meets the initial eligibility criteria above shall be considered a candidate for the award if they meet or exceed median student credit hour (SCH) production in one of the four following categories:

 - Undergraduate and graduate SCHs combined at the department level; or